 Phil O’Donnell is a filmmaker and musician.
 He is a long-time Minimum Labyrinth collaborator and filmed the Align trailer, as well as the ‘For Ann’ music video (on which he also played drums).
 Phil is currently banned from Pontins.

 Rebecca Barry has been singing, dancing and acting since a young age, and is currently a student at ELAM in London.
 Her acting work spans film, television, musical theatre and commercials.
-Rebecca will be releasing her first EP, ‘Senses’, in spring 2021. beccacbarry.co.uk
+Rebecca will soon be releasing her own original music, and you can follow her at beccacbarry.co.uk.

 Robert Kingham is the producer, director and co-writer of Bluebird.
 He can play who he damn well likes.

 Massimo Martella is an actor, singer-songwriter, cartoon scriptwriter and voice artist.
 His voice work includes audiobook and corporate narration.

 Alasdair Mackenzie has been described as the ‘Fifth Beatle’ of Minimum Labyrinth.
 It is unclear what happened to the third and fourth.
 He has photographed many Minimum Labyrinth events and, after providing classified military information for Rendlesham, is currently a fugitive.
 Alasdair is Britain’s Most Reasonable Man.

 Cerise Angela is an actor and voice artist.
 She trained at Identity School of acting and is currently studying BA Acting and Performance.
 Cerise’s film work includes Cupid and Amityville Witches (Proportion Productions, 2019), That’s Why (Creative Wick, 2021) and Pincer (Domiphy Pictures, 2021).